ShiTiwa10/NYC-Data-Pipeline/README.md

 Rather than relying on static, generalized weather data for the entirety of New York City, this pipeline implements highly localized geospatial processing to map atmospheric conditions directly to specific boroughs and neighborhoods.

 ### 1. Shapefile Ingestion & PostGIS Integration
 The spatial foundation is built using the 2020 NYC Neighborhood Tabulation Areas (NTA) shapefiles.
-The `shapefile_setup.py` script leverages `GeoPandas` and SQLAlchemy to read the `.shp` assets and write the raw geometries directly into a PostGIS-enabled database utilizing the native `to_postgis()` method[cite: 1].
+The `shapefile_setup.py` script leverages `GeoPandas` and SQLAlchemy to read the `.shp` assets and write the raw geometries directly into a PostGIS-enabled database utilizing the native `to_postgis()` method.

 ### 2. Dynamic Centroid Extraction
 To achieve micro-climate accuracy, the `WeatherIngestor` dynamically calculates the geometric centroid of every single NYC neighborhood polygon.
-Because the source shapefiles use a local projected coordinate system, the script reprojects the geometries to WGS 84 (EPSG:4326) on the fly to extract accurate latitude and longitude coordinates for the API payload[cite: 1].
+Because the source shapefiles use a local projected coordinate system, the script reprojects the geometries to WGS 84 (EPSG:4326) on the fly to extract accurate latitude and longitude coordinates for the API payload.

 ### 3. Asynchronous Rate Limiting & Staging
 Fetching hourly data for over a hundred neighborhood centroids over historical timeframes requires strict traffic control.
-* **Traffic Shaping:** The ingestor mathematically paces requests to stay under Open-Meteo's 5,000 calls/hour threshold, implementing a rolling cost tracker, a 4-second delay between calls, and automatic hour-long sleep cycles if limits are approached[cite: 1].
+* **Traffic Shaping:** The ingestor mathematically paces requests to stay under Open-Meteo's 5,000 calls/hour threshold, implementing a rolling cost tracker, a 4-second delay between calls, and automatic hour-long sleep cycles if limits are approached.
-* **Optimized I/O:** Instead of bombarding the database with constant `INSERT` statements, the ingestor aggregates the API responses into memory, saves them locally as Snappy-compressed Parquet files via `PyArrow`, and executes massive bulk loads into PostgreSQL in chunks of 100,000 records[cite: 1].
+* **Optimized I/O:** Instead of bombarding the database with constant `INSERT` statements, the ingestor aggregates the API responses into memory, saves them locally as Snappy-compressed Parquet files via `PyArrow`, and executes massive bulk loads into PostgreSQL in chunks of 100,000 records.

 ---